Salvador-aft/EDA-Airbnb-CABA/README.md

 - 💬 ***Is there a relationship between the price of an accommodation and the number of reviews it has?**
 - 📅 ***What is the annual availability of accommodations (how many days per year are they available)?**

 ## 📊 3.
-Desarrollo del análisis exploratorio
+Development of exploratory analysis

 Below are the answers to the research questions, accompanied by visualizations generated from the cleaned dataset.